 English KS2: Write song lyrics

-This video presents a real-world context for writing song lyrics and challenges children to write their own lyrics for one of two provided backing tracks.
+This short film presents a real-world context for writing song lyrics and challenges children to write their own lyrics for one of two provided backing tracks.

 Set in a recording studio, presenter Karim Zeroual and a group of children take on the challenge of creating their own song lyrics.